Lucas-Armand/AI-powered-platform-to-support-investment-decisions/README.md

         Learned limitations of testing file_uploader, switched to session-based assertions
  * Tested logic for upload and UI transitions
  * Started planning ingestion and normalization logic

+## DAY 2 – Concentration Analysis & Modularization
+ * Refactored codebase to modular architecture (services/ for all business logic)
+ * Implemented concentration_pivot function to compute bucket-vs-period analysis
+ * Validated logic against the challenge's reference example
+ * Developed dynamic column suggestion utility for time, categorical, and numeric axes
+ * Added clear docstrings and Pythonic best practices to all service functions
+ * Created unit tests for each service function
+ * Enabled parameterization of buckets and time granularity for future flexibility
+ * Documented progress, prepared for custom period combination and AI on next days